Medical University of Vienna: Notable faculty

-Applied medical science and PhDs are both postdoc programmes, i.e. they require a medical degree or similar.
-For students of the university, the possibility is given to start the PhD programme during the medical programme.

 Museum

-The Museum of the Medical University is mainly housed in the "Josephinum", designed and built in 1783-1785 to house the medical-surgical academy.
+The Museum of the Medical University is mainly housed in the "Josephinum", designed and built in 1783–1785 to house the medical-surgical academy.
 The building includes a six-room collection of 1,192 wax anatomical and obstrectical models made in Florence by Clemente Susini under the supervision of Paolo Mascagni between 1784 and 1788.

+The early-classicistic Josephinum was built in 1785 under Joseph II of Austria.
+It now houses the museum for anatomical wax models and, along with the Florentine Library, is among the largest in Europe.